Salzburg to Krimml Falls Cycling Holiday

 Bikes

-Regular bikes provided are modern alloy framed 21-speed models.
-The bikes come equipped with panniers, lock and a repair kit with pump.
+Regular bikes provided are modern alloy framed models with 21 speeds.
+The bikes come equipped with pannier, lock and a repair kit with pump.

 Electric bikes are also available.

-We suggest you bring your own helmet for safety and hygiene reasons, alternatively a limited amount of helmets are available to pre-book for rent at the time of booking, €15 to be paid locally.
+We suggest you bring your own helmet for safety and hygiene reasons.
+Alternatively, helmets for adults are available to buy (payable locally, €45).
+This must be advised at the time of booking.

 Accommodation